 You file a copy of the completed affidavit with the clerk of the superior court in the county where the deceased person lived.
 Once you’ve filed the form, you may present a certified copy to institutions that have custody of property you’re inheriting (a bank, for example) or control the paperwork you need to get the asset into your name (the department of motor vehicles, for example).
 The institution will turn the property over to you or issue a new title document showing you as the owner.

 If you want to serve as executor or administrator, you must apply to the clerk of the court in the county where the deceased person was a resident at the time of death.
 You can use a form provided by the clerk’s office.
 With it you’ll need to supply a preliminary inventory of the deceased person’s assets, listing what the person owned (real estate, bank accounts, vehicles, and so on) and their estimated value as of the date of death.
-There is a $120 fee to open an estate.
+There is a $120 fee to open an estate, plus a percentage based on the value of the gross estate.
+N.C.
+Gen. Stat. § 28A-6-1

 If you’re appointed executor, the court will issue a document called “Letters Testamentary,” which gives you authority to handle the assets.
 If you’re appointed as administrator, you’ll receive “Letters of Administration.”
 You must take an oath of office, promising to faithfully carry out your duties.